Hawai‘i Safe Food Guide

 11. Use the “2-Hour Rule”

-Food left out over 2 hours is unsafe.
+Perishable food left out longer than 2 hours is unsafe.

 1 hour.